-It is one of the easiest fixes and is as efficient in reducing the average page load time today as it was 10 years ago.
+It is one of the easiest fixes and is as effective in reducing the average page load time today as it was 10 years ago.

 GZIP, together with image optimization, is a must-have.

 Use a Quality Content Delivery Network

 Content delivery networks (CDN) benefit websites in many ways.
-They increase the security, but also can overcome loading page problems in several ways.
+They increase security, but also can overcome loading page problems in several ways.

 Most notably, CDN serves static content (HTML, images, CSS, JS) from a server that is close to the user.
 That reduces the strain on the actual hosting server and reduces the time it takes for the information to travel due to the physical proximity between the user and CDN server.